ucsb/campus-cloud-docs/pages/getting-started.md

 ---

-### Gateway Procurement Process
+## Gateway Procurement Process

 {% capture alert_content %}AWS accounts requested with @ucsb.edu emails must be created in the Campus Cloud.
-You will receive an "error processing your request" when requesting a AWS Account with a @ucsb.edu email unless it is in the Campus Cloud Landing Zone. <a href='{{ "/docs/general/security#external-collaborators" | relative_url }}'>More Info</a>{% endcapture %}
+You will receive an "error processing your request" when requesting an AWS account with a @ucsb.edu email unless it is in the Campus Cloud Landing Zone. <a href='{{ "/docs/general/security#external-collaborators" | relative_url }}'>Learn about the @ucsb.edu account requirement</a>{% endcapture %}
 {% include alert.html type="info" title="Information" content=alert_content %}

 All three providers use the same Gateway procurement process.
 Creating a Purchase Order (PO) is the first step for a new AWS account, Azure subscription, or GCP project — as well as for migrating an existing account.